hashicorp/nomad/website/source/docs/job-specification/service.html.md

 the script will run inside the Docker container.
 If your task is running in a chroot, it will run in the chroot.
 Please keep this in mind when authoring check scripts.

+- `address_mode` `(string: "host")` - Same as `address_mode` on `service`.
+  Unlike services, checks do not have an `auto` address mode as there's no way for Nomad to know which is the best address to use for checks.
+Consul needs access to the address for any HTTP or TCP checks.
+Added in Nomad 0.7.1.

 - `args` `(array<string>: [])` - Specifies additional arguments to the
   `command`.
 This only applies to script-based health checks.